 I wanted to place logo in the middle of pattern and “emit” lights / points from it.
 By moving these points along curves (technique best described by Matt Estela on cgwiki) it started to look like some sort of data transfer.
 I created two distinct looks to represent both “inactive” and “active” application states that are switched once logo is pressed.
 By using light instancing (linked to points moving on curves) I was able to get nice highlights around points on both curves and also grid surface below them.
-Even though this could be done in compositing just by using blur, I would not look half as good as with proper light attenuation.
-This light is in certain areas also being “blocked” by other points around it.
+Even though this could be done in compositing just by using blur, proper light attenuation looks much better.
+Some points are also nicely blocking this light in certain areas.
 “Active state” also features points with variable opacity that greatly influence overall light transport.

 Original logo of the game show (a book) couldn’t be changed so there was not much room for creativity.
 Nevertheless I decided to at least add ability to open it and list trough its pages.
 As always this was done inside of Houdini with bit of VEX and also new bend SOP (H18).
 Textures with “loading progress” were generated in COPs and their paths were added to prims of each page as string attribs which are used in mantra shader.

 Is Front Face VOP was used to differentiate shading for both sides of page.
 Output of Is Front Face is used as condition in Two Way Switch that switches between two BSDFs with proper textures applied (either clean or with progress information).
 I learned this simple trick from my friend - Ondrej Polacek.
 (In this case it would be sufficient just to switch between textures - not BSDFs.
 However switching between BSDFs provides much more possibilities in case it would be needed.)